 Justin Preston is a Ph.D. student in Clinical Psychology at the University of Massachusetts-Boston.
 He received a B.A. in Psychology from Connecticut College and an M.A. in Human Development and Social Intervention from New York University.
 His research interests include the long-term impacts of mass trauma on mental health and the ways that social support and interpersonal relationships can be used to transition from relief to recovery, and the use of mentoring as a context for fostering social inclusion in community settings domestically and internationally.

-Ethan Raker is a Ph.D. student in Sociology at Harvard University.
-He received a B.A. in Sociology and Business Management from Columbia University in 2015, and before graduate school held a post-baccalaureate fellowship at Rice University.
-His research interests include (im)migration, urban neighborhoods, and social inequality.
+Ethan Raker is a Ph.D. candidate in Sociology at Harvard University.
+He received a B.A. in Sociology and Business Management from Columbia University, and before graduate school held a post-baccalaureate fellowship at Rice University.
+His research interests include neighborhoods, health, and climate change.

 Alina Schnake-Mahl is a Sc.D Candidate in Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health.
 She received an M.P.H. from the same Department at the School of Public Health, and her B.A in Politics and Health: Science, Society and Policy from Brandeis in 2011.
 Her research interests include health equity, neighborhoods and health, suburban poverty, gentrification, and access to health care and insurance among the low-income.